wolf/dotx/README.md

 purpose tool.
 It's made for installing a link-farm to any kind of package from anywhere to anywhere.

 `dotx` is a simple tool with a simple goal: manage a link-farm of possibly renamed links to dotfiles.
 Yes, you can use it for other purposes, but it's tuned for its goal.
+It does the renaming task if you want it, but if your source files are named simply `.bashrc` it works just as well.

 ### The user interface
 ```